A framework for making sense of metrics in technical organizations

 Published:

 If you work in a quantitative or technical field, there is little doubt that you or your team has worked long and hard to define which metrics to measure and track.
 Using data-driven metrics is a critical practice for making rational decisions and deciphering truth in a complex and noisy world.
 However, as others have pointed out, an over-reliance on metrics can lead to poor outcomes.
-In this post, I propose a mental model for conceptualizing metrics and discuss how metrics approximate value in specific, structurally constrained ways.
-Those constraints determine what the metric can and cannot be used for.
-Organizations that ignore those constraints misuse metrics; in the extreme case, the only honest move is to stop using them.
+In an effort to better articulate the value and risks inherent in metrics, in this blog post, I will present a mental framework for thinking about metrics that has helped me reason about their value and risks with a bit more clarity.

 Introduction

 I would by no means be the first to point out that an over-reliance on metrics can lead to poor outcomes.
 For example, Goodhart’s Law states, “When a measure becomes a target, it ceases to be a good measure.”
-As Jeff Bezos has pointed out, organizations often end up managing the “proxy for truth” rather than the thing they actually value.
+In a recent interview, Jeff Bezos describes how organizations often end up mistaking metrics meant to measure some ground truth as the actual thing.
+This mistaking a “proxy for truth” for the actual truth leads organizations astray.

 Systems as high-dimensional objects